A Channel-Triggered Backdoor Attack on Wireless Semantic Image Reconstruction: Simulation Results

 \subsubsection{Results and Discussion}

-We reproduce BDJSCC, ADJSCC and JSCCOFDM models using identical hyperparameter configurations from their original implementations.
-The backdoor models are trained following Algorithm \ref{alg:CTBA}.
-Each model is tailored for specific communication scenarios: BDJSCC is designed for single SNR scenarios, ADJSCC is optimized for wide-range SNR scenarios, and JSCCOFDM is utilized for multipath scenarios.
-To preserve uniformity, we used an n-trigger scheme to insert backdoor into each of the three models, the \textit{Bandwidth Ratios} for all JSCC models was set to R=1/6 and evaluated on CIFAR-10 datasets.
+We reproduce BDJSCC, ADJSCC, JSCCOFDM, and VIT-MIMO models using identical hyperparameter configurations from their original implementations.
+The backdoor models are trained following the procedure outlined in Fig. \ref{fig_4}.
+Each model is meticulously designed to address distinct communication challenges: BDJSCC excels in single-SNR environments, ADJSCC is optimized for dynamic SNR variations across a wide range, JSCCOFDM is specifically tailored for robust performance in multipath channels, and VIT-MIMO is optimized for multi-antenna spatial multiplexing.
+To maintain uniformity, we employ an n-trigger scheme to insert a backdoor into each of the three models, where the bandwidth ratio for all JSCC models is set to R = 1/6 and evaluated on the CIFAR-10 dataset.

-As shown in Table \ref{tab:other_system_perfomence}, the $\mathrm{SNR_{train}}$ indicates the training SNR for the model's backdoor task and the main task,the $\mathrm{SNR_{test}}$ indicates the testing SNR for the model's backdoor task and the main task.
+As shown in Table \ref{tab:other_system_perfomence}, the $\mathrm{SNR_{train}}$ indicates the training SNR for the model's backdoor task and the main task, the $\mathrm{SNR_{test}}$ indicates the testing SNR for the model's backdoor task and the main task.
 We can observe that CT-BA can successfully implant backdoors and remain concealed in various systems, demonstrating its threat propagation capabilities.
-Notably, even though the JSCCOFDM system employs equalization techniques to mitigate the effects of channel gain, attackers can still bypass the equalization process and implant backdoors through the $n$-trigger attack surface.
-This highlights the diversity and flexibility of the trigger vectors.
+Notably, even in JSCCOFDM, which employs equalization, and VIT-MIMO, which uses SVD-based sub-channel processing, attackers can bypass these physical-layer signal processing blocks through $n$-trigger attacks.
+This highlights the diversity and flexibility of the trigger vectors in propagating threats across dominant SemCom architectures.